-Academic Building Access: A schedule of building hours is distributed each September by the Campus Safety Department.
-This schedule indicates each building's hours of operation.
-The schedule may be obtained from Campus Safety or the Dean of Students Office.
-The schedule is also posted at the Worner Desk.
-A summer building hours schedule is distributed each May and may be obtained from the offices mentioned above, as well as the Summer Session Office.
-Electronic access control (card readers) has been added to a number of academic buildings to provide convenient card access for members of the CC community after hours and on weekends while reducing both casual access by unauthorized persons and the potential for crimes of opportunity by those who are unaffiliated with the college.
+Academic Building Access: Electronic access control (card readers) has been added to a number of academic buildings to provide convenient card access for members of the CC community after hours and on weekends while reducing both casual access by unauthorized persons and the potential for crimes of opportunity by those who are unaffiliated with the college.
 Access after buildings are secured can be obtained by special permission from the faculty or, in case of emergency, by Campus Safety.
 Employees working off-hours are encouraged to report their presence to Campus Safety by calling ext.
 6707 so officers can include the area in their patrol.
 The following are some security/safety tips to follow when utilizing campus buildings:

 - Do not prop locked doors.
-Most buildings have card readers to allow access to the campus community after hours.
+Most buildings have card readers to allow access to the CC community after hours.
 Propping doors creates opportunities for unauthorized people to enter. - Avoid allowing people you do not know to "piggyback" in.
 Waiting for an authorized user to swipe in and then following before the door closes (piggybacking) is a method criminals use to defeat security systems.
 If someone you do not know piggybacks in behind you and you have any concerns, go to a safe place and notify Campus Safety. - Notify Campus Safety about any safety hazards (i.e. burned-out lightbulbs in hallways or stairwells, inoperative doors, broken windows, malfunctioning elevators, etc).
 Do not enter an unlighted building.
 Call Campus Safety and wait for an officer to escort you into the building. - When using classrooms, practice rooms, computer labs, or science labs after hours and/or weekends, call Campus Safety at 6707 and notify them that you are in the building. - Know the names and locations of campus buildings. - Know the location of the nearest emergency phone to your residence hall, study room, practice room, classroom, parking lot, etc. - Notify Campus Safety if you observe anyone acting suspiciously. - Don't leave personal items such as book bags, jackets, laptops, jackets, or keys unattended.
 The majority of campus thefts involve items of value being left unsecured and unattended, even for a short time.

 Residence Hall Access: Access is restricted to students, their invited guests, and staff and contractors who have legitimate work-related duties in the facility.
-Staff working in residence halls are required to be in uniform and have proper ID displayed.
-Contractors working in residence halls are required to check in and be issued an "authorized contractor" vest to be worn when in the residence hall.
-Access to the larger traditional residence halls at Mathias, Slocum, and Loomis is monitored by desk staff during designated hours.
+Access to the larger traditional residence halls at Mathias, South, and Loomis is monitored by desk staff during designated hours.
 Card-reader access is in place at these residence halls, as well as many other residential housing facilities.
 Video surveillance, which can be monitored at the Campus Safety Dispatch Office, is used at exterior card-reader access points to provide another level of security.
 Interior card-reader access points are used in larger residence halls to restrict casual access from common lobby areas to the stairways and hallways leading into the residential portion of the building.
 Access to individual rooms is controlled via mechanical locks.
 Students are issued individual room keys and encouraged to keep their rooms secure.
 Access to smaller residence halls and cottages ranges from electronic access control and video surveillance to mechanical combination locks and key-controlled locks.
 Security screens and bars on first floor windows have been installed where feasible.